nico-bt/nico-bt/README.md

 ## Hello 👋

-My name is Nicolas Battaglia.
+My name is Nicolas.
+I'm from Argentina and I've studied Industrial Engineering.

 Diving in WebDev (MERN stack) and Machine Learning.
-I'm from Argentina and I've studied Industrial Engineering
+In process of switching career from electrical distribution background.

 ## Contact
 <nico-battaglia@hotmail.com>